inside.ewu.edu

 Pre-requisites: SPAN 310 or SPAN 312 and SPAN 321 or HIST 365.

-This is a panoramic course that covers a wide, but representative array of Hispanic writers writings in Spanish from Latin America, Spain, Africa and the United States.
-Literary readings will be paired with other media in order to discuss issues of wars, revolutions, dictatorships, exile, migrations, race, class, gender, education and identity.
+A panoramic course that covers a wide, but representative array of Hispanic writer's writings in Spanish from Latin America, Spain, Africa, and the United States.
+Literary readings are paired with other media in order to discuss issues of wars, revolutions, dictatorships, exile, migrations, race, class, gender, education, and identity.

 SPAN 477.
 LATIN AMERICAN FILM.
 3-5 Credits.

-This course reviews, discusses and analyzes the history of cinema in Latin America, major trends in Latin American cinema, and Latin American history and culture through its film production.
-Students have the opportunity to perform a variety of linguistic skills (reading, speaking, listening and writing).
+Reviews, discusses, and analyzes the history of cinema in Latin America, major trends in Latin American cinema, and Latin American history and culture through its film production.
+Students have the opportunity to perform a variety of linguistic skills (reading, speaking, listening, and writing).

 SPAN 478.
 HISTORY OF THE SPANISH LANGUAGE.
 3-5 Credits.

-This course serves as an introduction to the history of the Spanish language by presenting an overview of the diachronic evolution of the current Modern Spanish language from Latin.
+Serves as an introduction to the history of the Spanish language by presenting an overview of the diachronic evolution of the current Modern Spanish language from Latin.
 It adopts a descriptive historical perspective to explore phonological, lexical, syntactic, and semantic change.
-It also studies historical facts as well as the different languages that shaped the Spanish language through history: pre-Roman Iberian languages, Latin, Greek, Arabic, French, and indigenous languages of the Americas.
-A central concept of the course is the notion of linguistic change, which explains why language evolution is an integral part of all human languages.
+It also studies historical facts as well as the different languages that shaped the Spanish language through history: pre-Roman Iberian languages, Latin, Greek, Arabic, French, and indigenous languages.

 SPAN 479.
 SPANISH DIALECTOLOGY.
 3-5 Credits.